 As a scientist, imagining a world without these genome-centric tools is difficult.
 At the same time, viewing the life sciences nearly exclusively through the lens of the genome is one of our most significant limitations.
 As Patrick Malone put it recently: “In science, we frequently confuse the map for the terrain.”
 To extend Patrick’s analogy, we used sequencing “cartography” to build a “map” of biology based on the genome and its products (RNA and proteins) and nonchalantly operate as if this map accurately and faithfully recapitulates the entire terrain of biology.
 It is as if we sequenced the genome and forgot everything else happening within the cell.
 What maps of life could be built outside of those enabled by the genetic template?
 What maps should we build?

 A great way to answer the questions above is to ask what comes after genes, RNA, and proteins.
 Cells are considered the fundamental units of life, and proteins are their primary workhorses.
 But what “work” do these proteins do for the cell?
-Borrowing the words of legendary biophysicist Harold Morowitz, they make energy flow and matter cycle
+Borrowing the words of legendary biophysicist Harold Morowitz, they make energy flow and matter cycle.

-Let’s take KRAS, for example.
+Let’s take the infamous cancer protein target, KRAS, for example.
 KRAS is a poster child for a genetic worldview of health and disease.
 It is the fearsome “Death Star”-shaped general to the emperor of maladies, cancer.
 What does KRAS actually do?
 Mutant KRAS, it turns out, alters glucose metabolism to promote glucose uptake by cells and induces the expression of specific kinases that are rate-limiting enzymes of glycolysis.
 It also promotes a special biosynthesis pathway called the hexosamine biosynthesis pathway, which provides precursors for lipid and protein glycosylation.
 It simultaneously activates the bespoke non-oxidative arm of the pentose phosphate pathway, which supplies ribose, the backbone for nucleic acid production (cancer’s growth, unsurprisingly, involves doubling of the cell’s contents; it involves producing and assembling lipids to create more cell membranes, amino acids to manufacture more proteins, and nucleic acids to form yet more affected genetic material).
 There’s more!
 KRAS mutants rewire glutamine metabolism, a critical metabolite that along with glucose, is sufficient for cancer growth in cell culture experiments.
 While at it, and for good measure, KRAS also stimulates scavenging pathways such as macropinocytosis and autophagy, providing yet more building blocks to the anabolic synthesis routes.
 It does all this while subtly maintaining appropriate energy levels and the cell redox potential so as to not set off deeply ingrained cellular anti-cancer defenses.
 Like all proteins, KRAS choreographs the intimate dance of chemical bond-breaking and bond-making to sculpt the pathways through which our cells shuttle carbon and energy.

 As Nick Lane, one of the pre-eminent voices of the now eclipsed world of biochemistry, writes in his recent book, Transformer: The Deep Chemistry of Life and Death, “Information isn’t life…a dead cell and a live cell have the same genome”.
 Instead, he contends, that metabolic flux —- the sum of continuous transformations of small molecules on a timescale of nanoseconds, nanosecond after nanosecond —- is the definition of being alive.
 Life is the ability of cells to regenerate themselves continually from simpler building blocks.
 I find it hard to disagree with Nick.